xeronith/brainbox/app/shapes/draw2d_circuit_hardware_RaspiINPUT.md

 After this the BrainBox echos the url on the console how to connect with your browser to your Hardware.

-Now you can drive the GPIO pins on raspi with the DigitalTrainingStudio
+Now you can drive the GPIO pins on raspi with the `brainbox`